Arcadier/Plugin-Coding-Tutorials/Creating Custom Fields/README.md

 It's for API's to know when its relevant to fetch data from a CF. If the CF is in a particular table, for example, in Users table, then if you call the [Get User Info](https://apiv2.arcadier.com/#129fa6b1-1c39-4a41-b7b8-8aa7f2545394) API, it will automtatically query the Users' database and find if that user has any CF associated with them.

 If you call the [Get Marketplace Info](https://apiv2.arcadier.com/#928eac76-5bee-4bf3-9484-293551f95cde) API, it will fetch data from CF's that are associated with the marketplace only and ignore CFs of User's.

+It just makes the life of those API's easier.
+Who doesn't like happy, fast responding API's?